deandresugandhi/DeandreSugandhi_T2A2/README.md

 ### Location

 Location-related information are stored in the __location__ table.
-Each record in the table represents a location / address that has been registered with an __item_post__ record, containing information on its street number, street name, suburb, postcode, and country.
+Each record in the table represents a location / address that has been registered with an __item_post__ record, containing information on its unit number, street number, street name, suburb, state, postcode, and country.
 Originally, a __postcodes__ table was planned to be created, as a postcode usually determines the state and suburb, which can thus be used as a primary key as they are unique.
 However, upon further research, this is cancelled because it seems that the relationship between postcodes, suburb, and state is more complicated than originally thought, as in rare cases a suburb can span multiple postcodes, and multiple states can have suburbs with the same name.
+A unique constraint is added to the model using SQLAlchemy's UniqueConstraint class, which ensures that each record has a unique combination of unit number, street number, street name, suburb, state, postcode, and country.

 ## R10 - Describe the way tasks are allocated and tracked in your project